muratk3n/thirdwave/en/README.md

 # Tweets

+I keep saying fossil companies can be part of the solution.
+Huge part, even..
+Renewable fuel economy would play into their strengths.

+---

 EM is a good guy.
 Strong H2 supporter.

 "[Former Obama Energy Secretary Ernest] Moniz was the featured speaker